xystus45/quiz.io/readme.md

 Get a copy of my u.r.l in my Github account[https://github.com/xystus45] "xystus45" then run it in u.r.l web browser to do the test

 ### Prerequisites
-one needs a web browser that will accept the u.r.l to run the program online
+One needs a web browser that will accept the u.r.l to run the program online
  examples:
    +chrome
    +Firefox Web Browser